Frequently Asked Questions

 When will my order ship?

-Orders are generally processed within 1–3 business days (unless otherwise noted on the individual product page).
+Orders are generally processed within 1–3 business days (unless otherwise noted on the individual product page or order confirmation email).
 Shipping times will vary depending on where you live, but your order should arrive within 7 business days if you reside within the continental US.
 Shipments to Alaska and Hawaii may take up to 10 business days.
 Please note that UPS generally does not deliver on weekends and holidays.

 International shipping times will vary.
 Please keep in mind that for international orders, there may be additional taxes and duties to pay upon arrival of the shipment to your country.